Why should students not have homework?

 Pushes students to cheat

-Detrimental to mental health
+Is detrimental to mental health

 Too much homework can lead to burnout, anxiety, and even depression.
 A decline in mental health can have devastating effects on all other aspects of a student's life.

-No more time for self-care
+Leaves no time for self-care

 The Homework Hustle: Tips for Efficient Studying